ma9o/aragon-anon-voting/README.md

 # (optimistically) Anonymous Voting for Aragon

 ### Usage
-1. Obtain at least 1 APP token
+1. Obtain 1 APP token, which proves your identity
 2. Generate your personal `aragon-ID.json` and password
 3. Switch your Ethereum account to a second, secret account of your choice
 4. Vote in relative freedom!